Beyoncé shares ‘Cowboy Carter’ tracklist - KESQ

 In addition to the already released singles “Texas Hold ‘Em” and “16 Carriages,” there are several other tracks, including a previously speculated cover of Dolly Parton’s “Jolene,” “Smoke Hour Willie Nelson,” “Dolly P” and “The Linda Martell Show.”

-Likewise, many in Bey’s devoted fanbase known as the Hive are waiting to see if either Dolly Parton or fellow Texas native Willie Nelson perform on the album.
+Likewise, many in Bey’s devoted fanbase known as the Beyhive are waiting to see if either Dolly Parton or fellow Texas native Willie Nelson will appear on the album.

 In a recent interview with Knox News, Parton was asked about whether Beyoncé had covered her hit “Jolene.”